airtai/faststream/docs/docs/en/getting-started/asgi.md

 Now, your **AsyncAPI HTML** representation can be found by the `/docs` url.

-### FastStream object reusage
+### FastStream Object Reuse

-You may also use regular `FastStream` application object for similar result
+You may also use regular `FastStream` application object for similar result.

 ```python linenums="1" hl_lines="2 10"
 from faststream import FastStream